 Year 2035 No Project.
 If the project does not proceed and the site remains vacant, then two intersections are projected to operate with Level of Service that exceed the LOS D minimum standard.
 The SR 59 / Olive Avenue / Santa Fe Drive intersection is projected to operate at LOS F. This conclusion is consistent with Level of Service projected for SR 59 on a daily basis.
 Regional and local improvements might be considered to alleviate this deficiency.
-Regionally the extension of AME to Bellevue Road could alter travel patterns, although simply completing that improvement is not secured.
+Regionally the extension of AME to Bellevue Road could alter travel patterns, although simply completing that improvements may not result in conditions that satisfy the minimum standard, and funding for that improvement is not secured.
 Locally, widening the intersection to provide additional capacity would be needed to achieve LOS D. These improvements are consistent with the planned 6 lane facilities and include: